pivotal-cf/docs-gitlab/upgrade.html.md

 * Upload the new .pivotal file to Ops Manager
 * Upload the stemcell associated with the update (*if required*)
 * Update any new mandatory configuration parameters (*if required*)
-* Press "Apply changes" and the rest of the process is automated
+* Click **Apply changes**.
+The rest of the process is automated

-By default the GitLab VMs are deployed in a highly available configuration.
+By default, the GitLab VMs are deployed in a highly available configuration.
 During a deployment you may experience a 500 error if the VM you are connected to is taken offline for an upgrade.
 Refreshing your page will automatically reconnect you to a healthy node.

-The built in NFS server is a single VM, so when this is being deployed you will experience downtime.
+The built-in NFS server is a single VM, so when this is being deployed you will experience downtime.
 We suggest you configure an external NFS server which is HA to avoid this downtime.

 The length of the downtime depends on whether there is a stemcell update to replace the operating system image or whether the existing VM can simply have the GitLab software updated.
 Stemcells updates incur additional downtime while the IaaS creates the new VM while updates without a stemcell update are faster.